-- Personal Statement (500 words or less): A personal statement should demonstrate what you are passionate about, and why this particular program you are applying to is important to you.
-What do you hope to accomplish during the program and what do you expect to gain from this program’s instruction’s experience?
+- Personal Statement The applicant must provide a personal statement which demonstrates what the applicant is passionate about, and why this particular program the applicant is applying to is important to them.
+What does the applicant hope to accomplish during the program and expect to gain from this program’s instructional experience?
+(500 words or less).

 - Sample of your work:

-- Visual Arts & Design: Please submit between eight to twelve jpeg images that characterize your work.
+- Visual Arts & Design: The applicant must submit between eight to twelve jpeg images that characterize the applicant’s work.

-- Media Arts: Please submit between eight to twelve jpeg images or or post up to three samples, no longer than three minutes each that characterize your work.
+- Media Arts: The applicant must submit between eight to twelve jpeg images or post up to three samples, no longer than three minutes each that characterize the applicant’s work.

-- Literary Arts: Please submit up to three writing samples limited to one page each that characterize your work.
+- Literary Arts: The applicant must submit up to three writing samples limited to one page each that characterize the applicant’s work.

 - Plagiarism is defined, but not limited to, submitting work done by another person or failing to cite another person’s ideas; failing to properly place quotation marks on borrowed sentences or phrases and not appropriately documenting notes and bibliographic references.

 How are the scholarship applications evaluated?

 Applications are reviewed by a panel of judges who are practicing artists and/or arts educators whose professional expertise ranges across the spectrum of fields for which scholarships are awarded.
-The judges are independent of the Foundation’s board and staff and operate under a strict conflict of interest policy and the anti-discrimination clause.
+The judges are independent of the Anthony Quinn Foundation’s board and staff and operate under a strict conflict of interest policy and the anti-discrimination clause.

-If selected for a scholarship, will the student receive the full amount requested?
+If selected for a scholarship, will the recipient receive the full amount requested?

 Not necessarily.
-Based on the requested amount and the overall cost of the program, the Foundation may award full or partial funding.
+Based on the requested amount and the overall cost of the program, the Anthony Quinn Foundation may award full or partial funding up to $3000.

 Are the funds sent directly to the student?

-No. Funds awarded are sent directly to the arts education program of choice, not to the student.
+No. Funds awarded are sent directly to the arts education program of choice, not to the recipient.

 How much is awarded per recipient?